 - Income received from the reinvestment of payments originally from allotted trust land distributions

-- Income that is actually compensation for services
+- Compensation for services

 - Distributions of business profits

 - Gaming revenues (Class II and Class III under the Indian Gaming Regulatory Act, or IGRA)

 However, under the IGRA, payments made to an irrevocable trust have slightly different rules.
 The irrevocable trust rules apply to trusts that hold payments for minor tribal members.
 If the trust meets “safe-harbor” requirements under Rev. Proc.
 2011-56, the beneficiary of the trust is not taxed on the payments to the trust until the tax year when he or she actually, or constructively, receives the income.

 Importantly, young adults and children who receive a distribution from their tribal trust account might be required to file a return and could be subject to their parent’s highest tax rate under the “kiddie tax” rules.